Divided Publishing

 About the author

 Aurelia Guo is a writer and researcher based in London.
-She is a visiting fellow at London South Bank University.
+She is a Lecturer in Law at Goldsmiths, University of London.

 Photo: Amy Gwatkin